 It's cold and sad outside so I figured, Movie night!

-Since I always come off as a hot mess and a mad scientist, I figured I just need to back myself up with words directly from not only my colleagues, but also other wildlife experts and some key elements from FILM.
+Since I always come off as a hot mess and a mad scientist, let's take a look at some key elements from FILM.
 So, that being said, here are FIVE of my all-time favorite movies for you to watch, to help you better understand the platform.

 Yes, I just did that.

 First on the list we have Mr Popper's Penguins.
-This film first debuted in theaters June 17th, 2017 with an above average rating, earning 6.4million the first day, and over 18million by the time viewers really got out to see it.
+This film first debuted in theaters June 17th, 2017 with an above average rating, earning 6.4 million USD the first day, and over 18 million USD by the time viewers really got out to see it.
 The film features Jim Carrey reprising the role as Mr Popper.
 The movie is an adaptation of a book written by Richard Atwater.
 The book had two film adaptations with this version being my favorite.
 It really sheds light on the captive world and the legalities that go into exotic animals in the trade.

 One of my favorite movies while growing up.